 Image

-standard window sizes, MILGARD
+standard window sizes guide, MILGARD

 Window Sizes According to Household Spaces